Is Bigger Better?

 More than that, he knows their business situation, mortgages, investment performance, and short and long term life goals and dreams.
 He builds a customized plan that looks unlike any other plan out there, because it’s been so precisely aligned to that person’s needs.

 At large firms, many ultra high net worth individual investment plans look eerily and disturbingly similar.
 That’s because those plans don’t receive the customized attention they would have experienced at the more specialized ultra high net worth wealth management firms.
-That’s the inevitable result of having to ‘hire down,’ as the large firms must continually do to fill their wealth manager pipelines as demanded by constant growth.
+That’s the inevitable result of having to ‘hire down,’ as the large firms must continually do to fill their wealth manager pipelines as

 One survey found that the financial advisory industry now employs more non-owner professionals than owners.
 ‘Employee advisor’ has taken over as the most common job title for workers at financial advisory firms.